how to apply for PIP

 The PIP assessment looks at 12 activities under two different categories: daily living and mobility.

-- The ‘daily living’ activities include preparing food; eating and drinking; managing treatments; washing; dressing; managing toilet needs, communicating; mixing with other people and making decisions about money.
+- The ‘daily living’ activities include preparing or eating food; washing, bathing and using the toilet; dressing and undressing; reading and communicating; managing your medicines or treatments; mixing with other people and making decisions about money.

 - The ‘mobility’ activities include going out (planning and following journeys); and physically moving around.